American Surety Building: Architecture

 The American Surety Building is either 23 or 26 stories tall, (Note: The New York City Landmarks Preservation Commission cites the building as having 23 stories.
-Emporis, as well as architectural writers Sarah Landau and Carl Condit, give a height of 26 stories.) with a height of 338 ft. and was designed by Bruce Price in the Neo-Renaissance style.
+Emporis, as well as architectural writers Sarah Landau and Carl Condit, give a height of 26 stories.) with a height of 338 ft.
+It was designed by Bruce Price in the Neo-Renaissance style.
 Upon completion, the American Surety Building was 21 stories tall with a height of either 308 or 312 ft.
 This made it New York City's second tallest building, behind the now-demolished Manhattan Life Insurance Building one block south, which stood at 313 ft.

 At the time of the American Surety Building's development in the 1890s, new buildings in New York City were starting to use steel frames, and caisson foundation technology was still relatively new.
 The American Surety Building was the first New York City skyscraper to use a full steel skeleton.
 (Note: The now-demolished Tower Building, erected in 1888, had used a partial iron skeleton.)
 The American Surety Building was also one of the earliest buildings on street corners whose articulation consisted of three horizontal sections similar to the components of a column (namely a base, shaft, and capital).
 The design inspired those of other "tower" skyscrapers in the United States during the early 20th century.